kill-your-self/php-auth/README.md

 # php-auth
 Some time ago, someone asked if I had the source for such a project, and out of boredom in my free time, I decided to create something like this.
 I don't expect this project to be updated regularly.
-If there are any bugs, you can message me on Telegram @asd8as78d.
+If there are any bugs, you open pull request.

 LICENSE CODES:
 ABC123